 - Pay your bills on time and keep up with finance repayments.
 Don’t max out your credit.

 - Don’t make lots of finance applications in a short period.
 Lots of credit applications on your record can make you look desperate for credit, which can negatively impact your rating.

-- Check your company credit rating for free with Creditsafe.
+- Check your company credit rating with a credit reference agency.
 Make sure the information is correct and that there isn’t any adverse information that you are unaware of.
-(Limited companies or LLPs)

-- Have old charges such as debentures released if they are no longer needed.
+- Have any old charges that may be registered at Companies House, such as debentures, released if they are no longer needed.
 Having a debenture with one lender may stop another from wanting to lend.
-(Limited companies or LLPs)

 - Make sure your registered office is correct.
 A common reason for getting county court judgements (CCJs) is that letters had been sent to the registered office but the Directors had not received them.